peter88213/novelyst_templates/docs/usage.md

 ### Second level heading

-The second level heading begins with `##`, followed by a blank and a part title.
+The second level heading begins with `##`, followed by a space and a part title.

 - One second level heading is required for creating the "Arcs" part in the *Planning* tree.